Before starting the thesis

 • a reflection on one’s own learning process.

-Regular written reporting of the choices and observations you make during the implementation phase will contribute to the progress of the work.
+Regular documentation of your choices and observations during the implementation phase will contribute to the progress of the work.
 Both the communication teacher and the supervisor provide advice on reporting issues.

 Theses published at the UAS must be accessible.
 An accessible thesis is one where people with, for example, visual impairment, dyslexia or learning difficulties can access the content of the PDF file using assistive tools such as screen readers.

-Accessibility means the promotion of equality.
+Accessibility promotes equality.
 It means that the online service is easy to access for everyone.
 Accessibility means that

 • content can be found and accessed by everyone